 Eco | Social impact, sustainable ambitions, responsible supply chain

-Designed for tennis, this little number, available in Icing Blue or a Grey/Black combo, combines a short and a skirt with a 3.5” liner, complete with pockets to hold your essentials close.
+Designed for tennis and running, this little number, available in Rhino Grey or a White, combines a short and a skirt with a 3.5” liner, complete with pockets to hold your essentials close.
 Made from lightweight sweat-wicking fabric, its quick-drying materials, including partly recycled polyester, leave you cool and dry throughout your game.

-Although they may not at the top of their sustainability game yet, Lululemon is working towards it, having set itself targets to achieve by 2025 or later, including having: 75% sustainable materials, 100% forest-based materials to be audited by third parties, creating circularity through new product life extensions, reducing water intensity by 50% as part of the manufacturing process.
-In the meantime, they are big on diversity and inclusion, and channel their social impact through donations (40,000 yoga mats) and work with 500 likeminded partners.
+Although they may not at the top of their sustainability game yet, Lululemon is working towards it, having set itself targets to achieve by 2025 or later, including the following practices: use of 75% sustainable materials, 100% forest-based materials to be audited by third parties, creating circularity through new product life extensions, reducing water intensity by 50% as part of the manufacturing process.
+In the meantime, they are big on diversity and inclusion, and channel their social impact through donations (40,000 yoga mats) and work with 500 like-minded partners.

 Eco | Sustainable materials, charitable donations

 We like | Nike Dri-FIT One Luxe in Black

 The Nike Dri-FIT One Luxe is is designed for all the ways you work out—from yoga to HIIT to long runs.
 Made from at least 75% recycled polyester fibres (from plastic bottles), the buttery-soft fabric is powered by sweat-wicking technology to help keep you dry throughout your workout.